Amcalstrings/My-blog-python/README.md

-Nice responsive blog website with editable features, it also has comment features.
+Nice responsive blog website with editable features and comment sections for each post.